-Once used as coconut plantation, Layton, Florida, is a tropical town on the central island of Long Key in the Florida Keys.
-Home to year-round warm temperatures, white sand coastline, and small town charm, Layton is a popular destination for Florida Keys vacation rentals.
+Once the home of a coconut plantation, Layton is a tropical town on the central island of Long Key in the Florida Keys.
+Gifted with year-round warm temperatures, white sand coastlines, and small town charm, Layton is a popular destination for Florida Keys vacation rentals.
 The town attracts nature lovers who come here to visit Long Key State Park, as well as sportsmen looking to hook a trophy fish in its crystal blue waters just offshore.

 Book a stay today in one of our Layton vacation rentals and you’ll find bliss in the sunny Florida Keys!